peacachucarrots/elite-dating-search/README.md

 - Docker 24+
 - Postgresql 16

-> ## TODO:
+## TODO:
+High Prio:
 - Don't require people to log in to chat.
 - Don't require people to log in to fill out a client or application form.

+Medium Prio:
+- 1 candidate + 1 client profile per user available through a user profile page, with the option to edit information
+- Fix the bug in the DOB section of the client application
+- Hide last name and add a section for a unique user alias in the candidate/client applications

+Low Prio:
-Later: Pick either global tailwind css or individual stylesheets and stick to one plan.
+- Pick either global tailwind css or individual stylesheets and stick to one plan.